edamametechnologies/edamame_posture_action/README.md

 14. **Dump sessions log**
    - If `dump_sessions_log` is true on a supported OS, runs `get-sessions`.
-   - If `whitelist_conformance` is true and the CLI reports non-compliant endpoints, the step exits with an error status.
+   - If `exit_on_whitelist_exceptions` is true and the CLI reports whitelist exceptions, the step exits with an error status.

 15. **Create custom whitelist**
    - If `create_custom_whitelists` is true, generates a whitelist from the current network sessions.